haondt/pipelines/README.md

   - `latest` - always
   - `<branch>-<short_commit_sha>` - if the pipeline is run on a branch
   - `X.Y.Z` - if the pipeline is run on a tag, in the format `vX.Y.Z`
-- the `auto_push_on` entry
+- the `auto` entry
-  - if the job for the push matches any of the entries in `auto_push_on`, it will trigger immediately, otherwise it will be a manual job.
+  - if the job for the push matches any of the entries in `auto`, it will trigger immediately, otherwise it will be a manual job.
     - if a filter is not present on an entry, all jobs will match it.
 It is **not** like saying that field should be `null`.
   - `source`: the `CI_PIPELINE_SOURCE`.
 Typically `push` or `web`, but any are valid
   - `branch`: the `CI_COMMIT_BRANCH`